This section of the Kubernetes documentation aims to help you learn to run

 Baseline guidelines around ensuring application security on Kubernetes, aimed at application developers

-This list is not meant to be exhaustive and is meant to evolve over time.
+This list is not meant to be exhaustive and is intended to evolve over time.

 On how to read and use this document: